 Information about Soft Tissue Imaging and Metal Ion Testing

-In certain clinical situations, orthopaedic surgeons should consider additional testing including soft tissue imaging and metal ion testing to assess patients with metal-on-metal (MoM) hip implants.
+Diagnostic testing (such as soft tissue imaging and metal ion testing) may provide important clinical information for assessing the risks of metal on metal (MoM) hip implants in patients with MoM implants.
+While the results of these diagnostic tests can be indicative of adverse tissue reactions, they cannot be relied upon as the only sign that a hip is failing.
 Please see the General Recommendations for Orthopaedic Surgeons AFTER Metal-on-Metal Hip Replacement Surgery for recommendations on which patients may require additional diagnostic testing.

-- For some patients, cross-sectional imaging is required to assess and diagnose soft tissue findings surrounding an implant.
+- For some patients, cross-sectional imaging is required to assess and diagnose potential changes in the soft tissues surrounding an implant.

 - The benefits and risks of using different types of diagnostic imaging procedures should be considered when determining the most appropriate imaging modality for each patient.

 - MoM hip implants can create metal artifacts (distortions of the image due to the presence of metal in the imaging field) in some imaging modalities.

 - The most utilized methods of imaging soft tissue surrounding MoM hip implants include:

 - Magnetic Resonance Imaging (MRI) with metal artifact reduction sequences (MARS)